c-mueller/faas-migration/azure_deploy.md

 This Guide applies to all Azure implmentations in C#.
 More Specifilally the ToDo API and the MatrixMultiplication

+## Prerequisites

+The following commands are requried to deploy and run this use-case

+- Azure CLI
+- Azure Functions Core Tools
+- .NET Core SDK Version 2.1

+We assumed that the login using `az login` was successful.

+Only when working with make:
+- Linux based environment (Others are untested!)
+- `jq`
+- `make`
+- `sponge` (moreutils)
+- A Previously created Resource Group

 ### Variant 1: Using `make`

 #### Step 1: Customizing `Makefile`